How to Pack a TV for Moving

 1. Choose the right box

-Begin by measuring the TV's dimensions (width, height and depth), accounting for any protruding parts like stands or mounts.
+Begin by measuring the TV's dimensions (width, height and depth), accounting for any protruding parts like stands or mounts to determine the correct size box you need.
 Add a few extra inches (or centimeters) to each dimension to allow space for packaging materials like bubble wrap, foam or padding.

 Select an appropriately sized sturdy box made from ribbed cardboard with double walls for enhanced protection against bumps and drops.
 Inside the box, use foam blocks, corner protectors or inflatable air cushions to create a cushioned barrier around the TV.
 Make sure the TV fits snugly to avoid shifting, but also avoid an overly tight fit that could damage the screen.